Jump to topic

-Bruxism is defined as the habit of clenching, grinding, and gnashing the teeth, typically during sleep.
+Bruxism is not related to teeth grinding that can occur while talking or eating.
 People who grind their teeth are referred to as “bruxers,” but most people don’t realize they have the disorder.

 Men and women over 25 years of age grind their teeth more often than children.
-Since a child’s jaw and teeth grow quickly, teeth grinding typically isn’t a damaging habit.
-This is because children who develop minor bruxism usually outgrow it before pain and damage occur.
-For adults, the problem can be more severe and typically requires treatment because tooth damage will occur over time.
+Since a child’s jaw and teeth grow quickly, tooth grinding is typically not a damaging habit.
+Children who develop minor bruxism usually outgrow it before pain and damage occur.

-Doctors and dentists are not quite sure what causes bruxism.
-Teeth grinding may be related to psychological, physical, and hereditary factors such as stress, respiratory infections, allergies, earaches, and certain medications.
+Dentists are not sure what causes bruxism.
+Teeth grinding may be related to mental, physical, and genetic factors.
+Stress, respiratory infections, allergies, earaches, and certain medications have also been linked to tooth-clenching.

-Some people are more prone to developing bruxism than others.
-The most common factors that increase a person's risk of developing this condition include:
+Some people are also more prone to developing bruxism than others.
+The most common factors that increase a person's risk of developing bruxism include:

 Common symptoms of bruxism include: